jimratliff/GenoMac-system/README.md

 # GenoMac-system
 - [Quick-reference Cheat sheet](#quick-reference-cheat-sheet)
 - [Overview of the entire GenoMac process](#overview-of-the-entire-genomac-process)
+- [The four phases of the entire two-repo process]
 - [Overview of the role of the GenoMac-system repository](#overview-of-the-role-of-the-genomac-system-repository)
 - [Step-by-step implementation](#step-by-step-implementation)
 ## Quick-reference Cheat sheet